AnastasiadisXaris/mlops-and-ai-lab/mlops/README.md

-# ⚙️ MLOps
+# MLOps

 This section contains notes, tools, templates, and architecture patterns for building production-ready Machine Learning systems.

-MLOps combines:
-- Machine Learning
-- Software Engineering
-- DevOps
-- Data Engineering
-- Monitoring
-- Automation
-- Reproducibility
+MLOps combines Machine Learning, Software Engineering, DevOps, Data Engineering, Monitoring, Automation, and Reproducibility.
 The goal is not only to train models, but to deploy, monitor, improve, and maintain them in real-world environments.

 ---

 ## Core Topics

-- ML lifecycle
+- ML lifecycle management
 - Experiment tracking
-- Model registry
+- Model registry and versioning
-- Model serving
+- Model serving and inference
 - Feature stores
 - Monitoring and drift detection
 - CI/CD for ML